Safeguarding & Child Protection

 Please click here to view our Safeguarding & Child Protection Policy.

 Please click here to view our Staying Safe poster, copies of which are displayed around the school.

 Designated Safeguarding Lead & Designated Safeguarding Governor

-Dafydd Roberts, Head of Education - Integrated Services, is the Designated Safeguarding Lead at St Dominic’s School and leads a team of Safeguarding officers: Angela Drayton (Principal), Debbie Louw (Vice Principal, Business Manager), Vicky Maxted (Head of Education - Teaching & Learning), Haley Scanlon (School Nurse), Ginny Willis (Head of Transition and Wellbeing), Simon Reynolds (Teacher), Nina Radley (Behaviour Support & School Counsellor) and Mark Oliver (Head of Care).
+Mark Oliver, Head of Care, is the Designated Safeguarding Lead at St Dominic’s School and leads a team of Safeguarding officers: Angela Drayton (Principal), Vicky Perry (Head of Education - Teaching & Learning), Liz Godfrey (Head of KS3), Emma Jones (Head of KS2), Matthew Bell (SENCo), Haley Scanlon (School Nurse), Simon Reynolds (Teacher), Nina Radley (Behaviour Support & School Counsellor).

 For any safeguarding concerns the team can be contacted via the school office or by sending a confidential email to email@example.com.